laspencer91/P2P-Networking-Example/README.md

 timer.
 Once the timer is up, the clients will spawn.
 No friendly fire available, so you must spawn more than 3 players in to get someone on the other team.

+In order to get other team to spawn, you need to spawn more than 3 players in.
+And in order to do this you will need to connect multiple instances.
+For each instance you will need to set the port to an unused one.

+On my computer for example:
+I hosted on 3224.
+First Join on  127.0.0.1 : 3223
+Second Join on 127.0.0.1 : 3225
+Third Join on  127.0.0.1 : 3226
+Fourth Join on 127.0.0.1 : 3227

+Basically for each connection you need to find a free port on your computer that is not in use!!

 ## To start learning the project
 Start in the NetworkSpawner object, and the main menu buttons.
 You can follow them through.
 I give a quick walkthrough at the end of my second Youtube stream.
 The code and structure could be MUCHHH better but I was in a little rush to get this one complete!